-There were two doors in the kitchen – one exiting to the veranda toward the front and the other going out the the old step up laundry washing area/ line they had.
+There were two doors in the kitchen – one exiting to the veranda toward the front and the other going out the the old step up laundry washing area/ line they had (see photo above).
 They never owned a dryer.
-Grand-Mémère all of the laundry by hand and hung it out back on the line to dry.
-Now by hand I mean, like in the old fashioned washing machines were you would wash it and then you had to take the piece of clothes and put it in a wringer and it would fall in a big bucket of clean cool water to rinse, then she would take it out of the rinse water and wring it again – so to me that is still by hand!
+Grand-Mémère did all of the laundry by hand and hung it out back on the line to dry.
+Now by hand I mean, she had an old fashioned washing machine where you would wash it and then you had to take the piece of clothes and put it in a wringer and it would fall in a big bucket of clean cool water to rinse, then she would take it out of the rinse water and wring it again – so to me that is still by hand!

 Coming from a generation that they did, and the house sourcing from a well, I’m sure they were afraid of the well running dry – at night time we had a large marmite (pot) at the top of the stairs to pee in, if we had to go.
 Grand-Mémère would empty it when she got up in the morning.
 I also remember that the rooms didn’t have doors, they had curtains – and that there were 3 bedrooms plus theirs which was at the front of the house.
-Come to think of it, I don’t think I was ever in their room – that was like a no-no place.
+Come to think of it, I don’t think I was ever in their room.

 I remember Grand-Pépère fiddling around in the back tool shed.
 I remember going in there as a child and thinking “wow this place is filled with really cool old junk”.

 It’s when you sit here and reminisce on your life that you wish you had the thirst for knowledge then like you do now.
 The things I would love to have asked Grand-Pépère; from 1897 to 1992 he must have seen soooo many crazy things!
 He went from a seeing the first Ford Model T to a Lamborghini.
-He went from no electricity to lights, telephones and tv’s.
-He saw two World Wars and was in one of them.
-Oh the stories he would have told me as he puffed on his pipe and we sat on the front veranda.
+He went from coal and wood fires to electricity, telephones and tv’s all during HIS LIFETIME.
+He saw two World Wars and was at one of them.
+Oh the stories Grand-Pépère would have told me as he puffed on his pipe and sat on the front veranda.

 Emile Lamothe died on April 17, 1992, in his hometown at the age of 94.